Quantum-Accelerators/quacc/docs/user/wflow_engines.md

 === "Prefect"

-    Due to the difference in how Prefect handles workflows compared to Covalent and Prefect, any quacc recipes with multiple `@job` (or any `@subflow`) decorators cannot be used with jobflow directly.
+    Due to the difference in how Prefect handles workflows compared to Covalent and Prefect, any quacc recipes with multiple `#!Python @job` (or any `#!Python @subflow`) decorators cannot be used with jobflow directly.
 However, quacc fully supports custom Prefect-based workflows to resolve this limitation.
 For example, instead of using [`.emt.jobflow.slabs.bulk_to_slabs_flow`](https://quantum-accelerators.github.io/quacc/reference/quacc/recipes/emt/core.html#quacc.recipes.emt._jobflow.slabs.bulk_to_slabs_flow), this workflow can be equivalently run as follows using the Jobflow-specific [`.emt.jobflow.slabs.bulk_to_slabs_flow`](https://quantum-accelerators.github.io/quacc/reference/quacc/recipes/emt/core.html#quacc.recipes.emt._prefect.slabs.bulk_to_slabs_flow):

     ```python
     from ase.build import bulk